Ancient Japanese Tradition for Attracting Wealth Luck - cleaning the toilet is not only for a hygienic reason

 2. Konosuke Matsushita (Founder of Panasonic)

-When he was the president, he found a toilet that was not cleaned yet at one of the factories and started cleaning it himself.
+When he was the president of the company, he found the toilet that had not been cleaned yet, and started cleaning it himself.

 3. Takeshi Kitano (Film Director, Comedian and Actor)

-His master told him to clean a toilet when he was young.
+His master told him to clean the toilet when he was young.
 He has been cleaning toilets ever since.
 He thought this was the secret of his success.

 If you enjoyed this blog post, subscribe to Our Free Newsletter and Uncover the Secrets of Lifelong Health and Happiness